marcellus-saputra/Thuja/README.md

-This repository contains the source code of [*Tree-Encoded Bitmaps*](http://db.in.tum.de/~lang/papers/tebs.pdf) and my Bachelor's thesis, which is an extension of the work done by Lang et al.
+This repository contains the source code of [*Tree-Encoded Bitmaps*](http://db.in.tum.de/~lang/papers/tebs.pdf) and the short paper *In-Place Updates in Tree-Encoded Bitmaps*, which is an extension of the work done by Lang et al.
 The original repository can be found [here](https://github.com/harald-lang/tree-encoded-bitmaps).

 ## Quick start